 What items at Costco provide you with the most savings?
 Let me know in the comments and I’ll add it to my list.

-While you must be a Costco member to buy or reload a Costco cash card, anybody can redeem one at ANY Costco location as well as at Costco.com (they’ll take an extra 5% when shopping on their website).
+While you must be a member to buy or reload a Costco Shop card, anybody can redeem one at ANY Costco location as well as at Costco.com (they’ll take an extra 5% when shopping on their website).

-A fantastic way to shop at Costco, without dropping $60 on an annual membership, is to have a friend or family member, who is a Costco member, buy you a Costco cash card in the warehouse or online.
+A fantastic way to shop, without dropping $60 on an annual membership, is to have a friend or family member, who is a Costco member, buy you a Costco Shop card in the warehouse or online.

 You can buy a card with a value up to $1,000 so be sure to get an amount that won’t require a reload for a long time.